thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 be found all the international law that existed in 1625.
-It cannot, for example, be maintained that Grotius dealt fully with the law and practice of his day as to treaties, or that his coverage of the rules and usages of warfare was entirely com- prehensive.[^10/2] Besides, _De Jure Belli ac Pacis_ was not primarily or exclusively a treatise on international law, as it embraced numerous topics of legal science, and touched on problems of philosophic interest.
+It cannot, for example, be maintained that Grotius dealt fully with the law and practice of his day as to treaties, or that his coverage of the rules and usages of warfare was entirely comprehensive.[^10/2] Besides, _De Jure Belli ac Pacis_ was not primarily or exclusively a treatise on international law, as it embraced numerous topics of legal science, and touched on problems of philosophic interest.
 Grotius's historical pre-eminence